browserengineering/book/src/lab14-tests.md

 Rendering will read out the accessibility instructions:

     >>> browser.render()
-    Here are the document contents:  Input box Link Link
+    Here are the document contents:
+    Input box:
+    Link
+    Link

 From this tree: